-The IOC's RSRV server the calls as TrapWriteBefore with serverSpecific set to the dbAddr describing the database location.
+The IOC's RSRV server the calls as TrapWriteBefore with serverSpecific set to a dbChannel describing the PV.

 8.9 Access Control: Implementation Overview

 This section provides a few aids for reading the access security code.
 Include file asLib.h describes the control blocks used by the access security library.